omgnetwork/fee-burner/docs/timeline.md

 This sprint is mainly a planning period with a little work on system's design.

 ### Tasks
 - Gain knowledge on Ethereum;
 - Gain knowledge on Tesuji Plasma;
+- Prepare a plan of work;
 - Prepare a draft of the product's architecture;
--  Prepare the interfaces' design;
+- Prepare the interfaces' design.
--  Prepare a plan of work;
--  Prepare integration tests.

 ## Second sprint